verylargebox/VLBUserIdentity/README.md

 A related [public talk][2] was given at [NSConference][3] by qnoid in Leicester on Wednesday, 06 March 2013.

 #Problem
-*Thed plethora of passwords* across apps, services and devices and the overhead their usage adds.
+*The plethora of passwords* across apps, services and devices and the overhead their usage adds.

 #Motivation
 To provide a simple way for users to login.